-Since I moved to the Snoqualmie River Valley four nine years ago, I have been tinkering with software tools to help me predict and monitor floods.
-By "tinkering" I mean spending countless late nights bleary eyed in front of the computer adjusting the algorithms so my pager doesn't wake me in the middle of the night unless it is absolutely necessary.
+Since I moved to the Snoqualmie River Valley over a decade ago, I have been tinkering with software tools to help me predict and monitor floods.
+By "tinkering" I mean spending countless late nights bleary eyed in front of the computer adjusting the algorithms so alerts don't wake me in the middle of the night unless it is absolutely necessary.
 I created Floodzilla to share these tools with my neighbors.
 I'm doing this now for a number of reasons.
-1) I'm a nice guy.
+1) I'm a nice guy (obvs).
 2) It gives me a better excuse to stay up late tweaking the algorithms.
 3) By making this public, it allows me to get feedback and generate new ideas on how to make it even better.
 Which of course benefits me.
 See, it's all about me.

 The goal is to make living with the floods easier by bringing order, visibility, and timeliness to the jumble of data available through various government agencies.
 There are definite perks to living in the flood zone.
 It's beautiful, lush, and I can't see any condos from my house for instance.
 But those perks come with a price.
 The idea behind Floodzilla is to try and reduce that price by making it easier to live with the floods.